 Benefits of Mindfulness Coloring for Kids

-Coloring can be a highly effective way of fostering physical and psychological wellbeing in children.
-While it's a relaxing form of self-expression that stimulates creativity it also promotes a range of benefits to nurture well-being.
+Coloring can be a highly effective way of fostering physical and psychological wellness in children.
+While it's a relaxing form of self-expression that stimulates creativity it also promotes a range of benefits to nurture wellbeing by reducing stress, anger and anxiety.

 • Enhances fine motor development

-Coloring is an activity that helps children build the muscles in their fingers, hand and wrist which aids in manipulating small objects.
+Coloring is an activity that helps children build the muscles in their fingers, hand, and wrist to aid in manipulating small objects.